 • Social Europe (social rights, quality employment, education, and social inclusion).

 As a response to the coronavirus outbreak, a crisis repair initiative was launched under the name Recovery Assistance for Cohesion and the Territories of Europe (REACT-EU).
 It is a new instrument under the Next Generation EU amounting to € 50.6 billion.
-These entirely new funds are designed to supplement and enhance the cohesion allocations for 2021-2027, thereby expanding the budget approved for the same period in the Multiannual Framework
+These entirely new funds are designed to supplement and enhance the cohesion allocations for 2021-2027, thereby expanding the budget approved for the same period in the Multiannual Framework.

 One of the investment areas of REACT-EU is strengthening health and care systems in the Member States.
 The Member States prepare and present their recovery plans to the European Commission.
-Member States can channel these complementary funds in 2023-2024 through their European Regional Development Fund (ERDF) or the European Social Fund (ESF), or support the most vulnerable parts of the society, under the Fund for European Aid to the Most Deprived (FEAD).
+Member States can channel these complementary funds through their European Regional Development Fund (ERDF) or the European Social Fund (ESF), or support the most vulnerable parts of the society, under the Fund for European Aid to the Most Deprived (FEAD).
 Call for proposals are launched and managed in the Member States.

 More about React-EU